Racing tablet app. Freelance project, 2015.

 - Competitive review: NASCAR Raceview Mobile – official app, Porsche Motorsport, FIA WEC iPad app (FIA World Endurance Championship), 24 Hours of Le Mans – official app, l’endurance (independent motorsports magazine), etc.

 - Approach: follow the full live of each race as well as a full data timing.

 The goal of Racelink is to make a concept sketch for the interface of a tablet app and help motorized sports racers to analyze and improve their performance.
-A selection of the leading racing apps provided detailed information about the event and was taken as inspiration in UI Design.
+A selection of the leading racing apps provided detailed information about the event and was taken as inspiration in UX/UI Design.

 User scenario: race driver who has just competed in an event, and uses this app to evaluate the race, review the performance and get very concrete insights on how and where to improve.